 CBE allows learning to be self-paced.
 Students move on when they demonstrate mastery.

 Different educational methodologies should compete.
-No need for CPE to be the sole solution.
+No need for CBE to be the sole solution.

 Grades reflect competence.